wyuenho/emacs-pet/README.rst

 ++++++++++++++

-If you need to configure a package that ``pet`` doesn't support, or only want to configure a couple of packages instead of all the supported one, ``pet`` offers 2 autoloaded functions to help you find the correct path to the executable and virtualenv directory:
+If you need to configure a package that ``pet`` doesn't support, or only want to configure a couple of packages instead of all of the supported ones, ``pet`` offers 2 autoloaded functions to help you find the correct path to the executable and virtualenv directory:

 - ``(pet-executable-find EXECUTABLE)``
 - ``(pet-virtualenv-root)``